buanzo/hume/README.md

 ## What will hume be?

-You have some cron scripts.
+Imagine this: You have some cron scripts.
 They need to run correctly, and you need to know if anything happens.
 You usually check logs via email or some cool dashboard.
 Yeah.
 But it gets boring, repetitive and you end up not checking the logs.
 It is a well known sysadmin syndrome.